 - Hospital bills and other medical expenses.

 - Lost wages and loss of earning potential.

 One aspect of vehicle collision laws that could create hurdles in your claim is timing: Pennsylvania has a statute of limitations for these cases.
 You have two years to initiate litigation in court, measured from the date of the crash.
 If you do not file a lawsuit before the statute expires, you are forever barred from obtaining monetary damages.
 Additional challenges include:

 Pennsylvania applies the law of comparative fault in car accident claims, which focuses on any misconduct by the victim.
 If you breached the legal duty of care, your compensation will be reduced by the percentage of fault assigned to you.

-How a Traffic Collision Attorney Can Help
+How an Experienced Car Accident Attorney Can Help

 - Conducting a thorough investigation into fault and contributing factors.

 - Reviewing your medical records.